oatlog/oatlog/doc/report/main.typ

 After the semi-naive transform, Oatlog eliminates all rules that match subsets of some other rule.
-We call this subset-like relation domination, where a rule A dominates a rule B if the matches of A are a superset of the matches of B. Equivalently, A dominates B if a variable substitution can be found such that the premise of A is a subset of the premise of B and the actions of A is a subset of the actions of B. This is an instance of the subgraph isomorphism problem between graphs representing the two rules, which is NP-complete.
+We call this subset-like relation domination, where a rule A dominates a rule B if the matches of A are a superset of the matches of B. Equivalently, A dominates B if a variable substitution can be found such that the premise of A is a subset of the premise of B and the actions of A is a superset of the actions of B. This is an instance of the subgraph isomorphism problem between graphs representing the two rules, which is NP-complete.
 Luckily the number of atoms in realistic rules is relatively small, so Oatlog is efficiently able to determine domination using recursive backtracking, significantly reducing the search space by exploiting the fact that atoms of a given relation can only be paired with atoms of the same relation.

-While invariant permutations directly eliminate indexes and hence providing a speedup, domination extends this to a further speedup by elimination duplicated e-matching work.
+While invariant permutations directly eliminate indexes and hence providing a speedup, domination extends this to a further speedup by eliminating duplicated e-matching work.

 == TIR and query planning <section_implementation_tir_details>